Certification Council: Recertification

 An email signed by the Certification Council Chair is sent to all applicants who have met the recertification requirements to confirm their recertification.
 Applicants will receive information on how to download their new Certification Card indicating their certification number and next recertification due date.

-IIndividuals who have recertified will be periodically audited and required to provide certificates of completion for continuing education programs listed on their recertification application.
+Individuals who have recertified will be periodically audited and required to provide certificates of completion for continuing education programs listed on their recertification application.
 Lamaze International will randomly audit 10 percent of the LCCE educators due to recertify each recertification date.
 An LCCE educator selected for audit will be contacted following submission of their completed application and will be asked to forward or upload copies of the certificates documenting the continuing education courses listed on the application.
-LCCE educators are responsible for keeping copies of all certificates of attendance for continuing education events and having them available upon request.
-In the event that there is not sufficient evidence to support the completion of the required continuing education the application will be denied and the credential revoked.
+LCCE educators are responsible for keeping copies of all certificates of attendance for continuing education events.

 Notification of Lapsed Certification